 Nyberg has been active in the softball community off the field as well as the owner of Elevate Performance Counseling, LLC, which focuses on sports and performance counseling.
-She graduated with a bachelor’s degree in psychology from Stanford and master’s in counselling psychology from Northwestern and is a licensed counselor.
+Nyberg graduated with a bachelor’s degree in psychology from Stanford and earned a master’s in counseling psychology from Northwestern.

 Nyberg had a successful career with the Cardinal and was a two-time All-Pac-12 selection (2002, 2003), two-time NFCA Scholar Athlete (2002, 2003) and two-time Pac-12 All-Academic honoree (2002-2003).

 Nyberg still ranks among the top 10 in Stanford history in career ERA (1.74), strikeouts (440), victories (53), innings pitched (551.0) and shutouts (14).